-Slice and serve with a dollop of homemade whipped cream and chopped pecans for a little flair.
+Slice the Maple Pumpkin Pie and serve with a dollop of homemade whipped cream and chopped pecans for a little flair.

 Would you just look at it!?
 I swear between the pecan pie crust and the scent of pumpkin pie swirling throughout my house… I will now be making this brown sugar maple pumpkin pie all year round.

 Now all that’s left to do is arm yourself with a fork and stab.